Quantifying The Complex Spatiotemporal Chaos of Cardiac Fibrillation in Ionic Models Across Parameter Regimes: Abstract

 \section{Abstract}

 Quantifying the complexity of cardiac systems is fundamental to understanding the onset of rhythm disorders, from mild arrhythmias to life-threatening fibrillation.
-In this work, we investigate how chaos shows up and evolves in simplified cardiac models by calculating the Lyapunov exponent (LE) across different parameter sets.
-We show that both temporal and spatial LE estimators can be effectively applied to action potential duration (APD) data, even without full access to state variables.
-Specifically, the spatial-temporal algorithm and Wolf’s algorithm are used in quantifying the complexity, with experiments demonstrating their distinct behaviors on various single-spiral patterns.
-We also identify the minimum data length and sampling density necessary to achieve robust and accurate estimation.
-Overall, our results suggest that these APD-based methods can be applied not only to simulation data but also to future clinical or experimental data, particularly when observations are limited, such as when only APD data are available for analysis.
+In this work, for the first time, we develop a comprehensive pipeline to investigate how chaos appears and evolves in simplified cardiac models by calculating the largest Lyapunov exponent (LE) across different parameter sets.
+We show that both temporal and spatial LE ($\lambda^T$ and $\lambda^S$) estimators can be effectively used with action potential duration (APD) data, even without full access to state variables.
+Specifically, the spatial-temporal algorithm and Wolf's algorithm are used to quantify LEs as a measure of complexity using APD series drawn from various single-spiral patterns.
+We also identify the minimum data length and spatial density necessary to achieve robust and accurate LE estimation.
+Our results suggest that these APD-based methods can be applied not only to simulation data but also to clinical or experimental data, particularly when observations are limited, such as when only APD data are available for analysis.

 \begin{quotation} Irregular cardiac activities, such as arrhythmia and fibrillation, are often linked to chaotic electrical activity in the heart.
 Measuring this chaos typically requires full access to state variables that are hard to obtain in real-world settings.
 In this study, we show that a simple and commonly measured signal, APD, can be used to reveal key features of cardiac instability, offering a practical tool for both experimental and clinical applications. \end{quotation}